cozy/cozy-bar/README.md

 Contribute
 ----------

-If you want to work on cozy-client-js itself and submit code modifications, feel free to open pull-requests!
+If you want to work on cozy-bar itself and submit code modifications, feel free to open pull-requests!
 See the [contributing guide][contribute] for more information about this repository structure, testing, linting and how to properly open pull-requests.

 ## Community

-### Maintainer

-The lead maintainer for cozy-bar.js is [@CPatchane](https://github.com/CPatchane), send him/her a :beers: to say hello!

 ### Get in touch